 - Credits received at degree-granting institutions accredited by an association listed in the Directory of the Council of Post-secondary Accreditation, if completed with a grade of C or higher and if documented by the catalog and course descriptions.

-- Credits recommended at the upper and lower division by the American Council on Education for an educational experience in the armed services.
-Up to 15 credit hours earned through approved DANTES Subject Standardized Tests (DSSTs) or certain other correspondence study courses may be accepted.
-Guidelines for the evaluation of military credit are available from the Elliot Center.
+- Credits recommended at the upper and lower division by the American Council on Education (ACE) for an educational experience.
+Up to 9 credit hours for ACE approved courses or 15 credit hours earned through approved DANTES Subject Standardized Tests (DSSTs) or certain other correspondence study courses may be accepted.
+Guidelines for the evaluation of military credit are available from the Registrar’s Office.

 - Credits earned at the above institutions in courses graded by Pass/Fail or Credit/Non-Credit, if evidence is presented showing that the courses were completed with the appropriate level of academic achievement.

 - Students who wish to transfer credits into a teacher certification option must apply through the chair of the Department of Education.
 Ordinarily, no more than four credits from another institution may be applied to satisfy program requirements due to the uniqueness of Education courses.

 Courses considered to be lower-level at the host institution cannot be accepted in transfer at the upper-level.
 Credits earned at institutions that are non-accredited or are candidates for accreditation generally will not be accepted in transfer.
 However, students may petition to have these credits accepted.
 If possible, the student must provide a copy of the textbook(s), the course syllabus, and any other material as requested.